tlswg/tls13-spec/draft-ietf-tls-tls13.md

   This message is always fatal.

 export_restriction_RESERVED
 : This alert was used in some earlier versions of TLS.
 It MUST NOT be sent by compliant implementations.
+This message is always fatal.

 protocol_version
 : The protocol version the client has attempted to negotiate is